Georgetown County DUI Court Process

 First Offense

-• Other Requirements: Alcohol and Drug Safety Action Program (ADSAP), potential community service, and possible installation of an ignition interlock device (IID), particularly if your BAC was significantly high.
+• Other requirements: You may be required to complete the Alcohol and Drug Safety Action Program (ADSAP), perform community service, and potentially install an Ignition Interlock Device (IID) if your BAC was particularly high.

 Second Offense